 Karimunjawa National Park

-Head to the northern part of the island, where you’ll find an expansive mangrove forest at Karimunjawa National Park, home to 62 mangrove species and many endemic animals.
+Head to the northern part of the island, where you’ll find an expansive mangrove forest at Karimunjawa National Park, home to 62 mangrove species, many endemic animals, and also turtle conservation center.
 This is a great place to learn about conservation efforts to protect the environment and preserve the local ecosystem.

 Underwater Tours